afader/chat-talking-points/README.md

     npm install
     gulp

 Then open [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) in a browser.
+This will let you live-edit the code without having to refresh the browser.